Godlander/objmc/README.md

 however, entity renderer has no such limit, and entity models can go over millions of faces regardless of whether your computer can handle rendering that many.

+### versioning
+due to me changing stuff, different versions of the objmc shader may only work with the script texture/model outputs of that specific version.

+but also due to me changing stuff a lot i'm too lazy to try to give this a proper versioning system.

+if stuff breaks make sure to double check that you have the latest version of both the shader as well as the script output.

 ### animation deformation
 with linear interpolation, vertices travel in a straight line from one point to the next. if a rectangle with 4 vertices is to rotate about its center, the area of the rectangle would not be preserved, and the shape would deform to look smaller in the middle between keyframes.